Dollmaker (character): Anton Schott

-Anton Schott was the son of Winslow Percival Schott, a.k.a. the Toyman, and was born on Christmas Day.
-His father saw little interest in his son, whom he considered uninteresting, despite Anton showing great promises as a skilled toymaker.
+Anton Schott is the son of Winslow Schott, a.k.a.
+Toyman.
+His father saw little interest in his son, whom he considered uninteresting, despite Anton showing great promise as a toymaker.
 Anton's mother took him away on the belief that Winslow was a pedophile but only to abandon him, leaving him to fend for himself in Metropolis.
 Anton soon found his father's old workshop and decided to make a name for himself as the Dollmaker.
 Driven by abandonment issues, Anton started kidnapping other children and turning them into cybernetic doll-like slaves.

-Anton later became obsessed with Daily Planet reporter Cat Grant, who was the mother of a victim killed by the Toyman, and planned on becoming her son.
-He sent a doll to Grant for every time a child was kidnapped by the Dollmaker.
-Grant, along with Supergirl, initially mistook the Toyman as being responsible for the missing children and confronted him at his incarceration in Arkham Asylum.
-They unwittingly brought one of the Dollmaker's dolls to his father, at which point it came to life and nearly killed the Toyman.

-The Dollmaker soon personally confronted Grant and kidnapped her to his workshop.
-There, he told her of his origins and asked her to be his new mother.
-But Cat violently rejected him, infuriating Anton and causing him to decide on shutting down all his enslaved doll-children, which would kill them.
-However, Cat cried out for Supergirl's help, who immediately raided the Dollmaker's workshop and disarmed the dolls.
-Cat personally knocked out the Dollmaker and left him to be taken away by the authorities.
+Anton becomes obsessed with Daily Planet reporter Cat Grant, whose son was killed by Toyman, and plans on becoming her unofficial son.
+Grant violently rejects Anton, causing him to decide on shutting down all his enslaved doll-children, which would kill them.
+Grant calls out for Supergirl, who raids Dollmaker's workshop and disarms the dolls.
+Grant personally knock out Dollmaker and leaves him to be arrested.